giltrapo/RepData_PeerAssessment1/PA1_template.md

 ## 60 2012-11-29 24.4687500    0.0000000
 ## 61 2012-11-30 37.3825996   34.1132075
 ```
-Now we can see that the median steps on the days which we have imputed values is 34.11.
-This is because zero is no longer the most repeated value in this days.
+Now we can see that the median steps on the days which we have newly assigned values is 34.11.
+This is because zero is no longer the most repeated value in these days.